fabiopoiesi/4dm/README.md

 ## Modules

-This project is divided into two software blocks, the capturing system and the reconstruction software.
-The main modules of this project are:
+This project is divided into two software blocks, the capturing system and the reconstruction software, which in turn are composed on several modules.
+Specifically,

 - ```app``` that includes the *Android application* to capture the frames
 - ```data-manager``` that includes the server to process the captured frames